 Click on the icon at the end of the Password field to discover your VPN password.

-The app is very basic and doesn’t show whether you are connected.
-However, once the VPN is operating, its icon on the system tray will appear green.
+The app is very basic and doesn’t show whether you’re connected.
+However, once the VPN is operating, its icon on the system tray will turn green.